 MR Enterography

 An MR Enterography is a specialized MRI exam used to obtain detailed images of the gastrointestinal tract.
-The test is accurate, non-invasive, and is useful for evaluating a broad range of disorders including Crohn's disease.
-Our fellowship trained body imaging radiologists are experts in abdominal and pelvic disorders, and work closely with your physician for a quick turnaround and expert interpretation.
+This test is accurate, non-invasive, and is useful for evaluating a broad range of disorders including Crohn's disease.
+Our fellowship-trained Body Imaging Radiologists are experts in abdominal and pelvic disorders, and work closely with your physician for a quick turnaround and expert interpretation.

 Why might I need MR Enterography?